ubinos/ubitool/README.md

 ## Development

-This package is part of the ubinos ecosystem and is designed to work with byobu sessions and log monitoring.
+This package is part of the ubinos ecosystem and is designed to work with tmux sessions and log monitoring.

 ## Requirements